Biblical Research & Education Resources

 The terms "Old Testament" and "New Testament" have been normative in Christianity for centuries to describe the two major divisions of the Bible.
 The first Christian use of the term Old Testament to describe the entire Hebrew Bible can be traced back to the Greek palaia ["old"] diathēkē ["covenant"] mentioned by Melito, Bishop of Sardis (died c.
 AD 180) and recorded in Eusebius, Ecclesiastical History, IV, §26.14.
 The expression does occur in 2 Corinthians 3:14 but Paul only uses it to refer to the Torah read on the Sabbath.
 Tertullian (c.
 160-220 AD) translated the Greek term into Latin (Vetus Testamentum) in his polemic Against Marcion (IV, §1).

 Within Messianic Judaism the terms "Old Testament" and "New Testament" are viewed by many as obscuring both the Jewish nature of the Scriptures and the covenantal relationship between God and Israel.
-In addition, for many Christians the term "Old Testament" with the emphasis on "old" (as in "obsolete") conveys a sense that the Hebrew Scriptures are not relevant to Christian life.
-(See my article Under the Law that rebuts this common fallacy.)
+In addition, for some Christians the term "Old Testament" with the emphasis on "old" (as in "obsolete") conveys a sense that the Hebrew Scriptures are not relevant to Christian life.
 Messianic Jews, as in traditional Judaism, prefer the term "Tanakh" over "Old Testament."

-Messianic Jews now have a choice of Bibles that reflect their point of view and attempt to emphasize the Jewishness of the Scriptures: (1) the Complete Jewish Bible (CJB) translated by David Stern; (2) the Hebrew Names Version (HNV), a Messianic edition of the World English Bible, edited by Wayne Mitchell and Michael Paul Johnson; (3) the Messianic Jewish Family Bible: Tree of Life Version produced by the Messianic Jewish Family Bible Society; (4) The Messianic Writings (MW) translated by Daniel Gruber and (5) the Orthodox Jewish Bible (OJB) translated by Phillip Goble.
-The CJB, HNV, OJB and TLV are available for use on the Internet.
+Messianic Jews now have a choice of Bibles that reflect their point of view and attempt to emphasize the Jewishness of the Scriptures: (1) the Complete Jewish Bible (CJB) translated by David Stern; (2) the Hebrew Names Version (HNV), a Messianic edition of the World English Bible, edited by Wayne Mitchell and Michael Paul Johnson; (3) the Messianic Jewish Family Bible: Tree of Life Version produced by the Messianic Jewish Family Bible Society; (4) Messianic Jewish Literal Translation of the New Covenant Scriptures (MJLT), created by Kevin Geoffrey; (5) The Messianic Writings (MW), translated by Daniel Gruber; and (6) the Orthodox Jewish Bible (OJB), translated by Phillip Goble.
+The CJB, HNV, OJB and TLV are available on the Internet.
 Of these choices the CJB is by far the most widely used among Messianic Jews for family reading and public worship.

 As for the apostolic writings, Messianic Jews use such terms as "B'rit Hadashah," "New Covenant" or "Messianic Writings."
 This preference is based on a certain understanding of the word "testament."
 In the modern legal lexicon a testament is a last will, a declaration that gives direction for the disposition of property upon the death of the one making the will, the "testator."
 Such a declaration may be written or oral, as in a death bed declaration.
 Yeshua issued such a declaration from the cross directing the guardianship of Miriam, his mother, to John the apostle.
 Under law the testament has no power until the testator dies.

 All of the covenants mentioned in the Tanakh were based on irrevocable decisions and had legal power.
-The Jewish translators of the LXX might have chosen to use synthēkē, which only means an agreement, to translate b'rit, but instead they chose uniformly to use diathēkē, which by its definition as a "will" requires the death of the author to make it effective.
+The Jewish translators of the LXX might have chosen to use sunthēkē, which only means an agreement, to translate b'rit, but instead they chose uniformly to use diathēkē, which by its definition as a "will" requires the death of the author to make it effective.
 The LXX translation, made long before Yeshua came, may seem strange given that in the case of the divine-human covenants God obviously cannot die.
-Perhaps they considered that at the heart of the divine-human covenant God was making a sacrifice of himself, by offering grace instead of wrath and destruction.
+Perhaps they considered that at the heart of the divine-human covenant God was making a sacrifice of himself, by offering grace instead of wrath, mediated by the sacrificial and substitutionary offering of animals to expiate sin.

-Nevertheless in his book The Separation of Church and Faith Daniel Gruber argues at length that Scripture never speaks of a testament, but only of a covenant (38-51).
-His basic argument is that (1) a testament is a solitary declaration and cannot be “with,” as the expression "covenant with" occurs over 70 times in the Tanakh; (2) a covenant may have a mediator (Heb 9:15), but a testament does not; and (3) a testament does not involve sacrifices, whereas a divine covenant does.
+Nevertheless, Daniel Gruber argues at length in his book, The Separation of Church and Faith, that Scripture never speaks of a testament, but only of a covenant (38-51).
+His basic argument is that (1) a testament is a solitary declaration and cannot be "with," as the expression "covenant with" occurs over 70 times in the Tanakh; (2) a covenant may have a mediator (Heb 9:15), but a testament does not; and (3) a testament does not involve sacrifices, whereas a divine covenant does.
 Stern in his commentary concurs with Gruber's basic premise and adds that b'rit can never be translated as "will" and that a will is one-sided, but a covenant is two-sided (696).

 However, a covenant can be thought of as a testament.
 Consider these counterpoints to the aforementioned arguments: